dgoto2/FLBEIAgadget-had/README.md

 A Management Strategy Evaluation (MSE) framework using FLBEIA and Gadget

 ## Description
 FLBEIA-Gadget is a Management Strategy Evaluation (MSE) framework using a customized version of FLBEIA (Bio-Economic Impact Assessment of Management strategies; https://github.com/REDUS-IMR/FLBEIA) with an R package of customized Gadget (Globally applicable Area Disaggregated General Ecosystem Toolbox, https://github.com/Hafro/gadget2), GadgetR (https://github.com/REDUS-IMR/gadget and also see a quick user guide, https://redus-imr.github.io/gadget/index.html), as operating model (OM).
 This framework is designed to run single and multispecies MSEs with one or more fleets and one or more areas on quarterly and yearly time steps.
 This framework has been tested for single-species OMs (simple haddock (https://github.com/gadget-framework/gadget2) and cod (https://github.com/gadget-framework/rgadget) Gadget models) only, however.
+For the cod example model `forward_cod.R` (modified from https://github.com/gadget-framework/rgadget) can be used to modify the Gadget input files to create alternative OM configurations.

 ## Prerequisites
 Install the following packages: